-SHABBAT EXPLORATIONS AND ALTERNATIVE SHABBAT SERVICES
+SHABBAT LEARNING AND ALTERNATIVE SERVICES

-Torah While Standing On Two Feet
+Torah on Two Feet

 Rabbi Leslie Gordon

 Dig deep into the weekly Torah portion and enhance your Shabbat morning experience!
 Join us as we explore the weekly Torah reading from literary, spiritual and psychological perspectives.
 We meet one or two Shabbat mornings per month, finishing our study in time to join the Torah service in the main sanctuary.
 No Hebrew required.
 Come for any or all sessions.

 At the heart of our Shabbat morning service is Torah study.
 Each week, Rabbi Perkins or an occasional guest presents a dvar torah, which explores themes from the weekly Torah portion and connects them to our daily lives.
 The dvar torah, which is presented immediately after the Torah is returned to the Ark on Shabbat morning, is intended to help us address contemporary issues by interpreting the words, themes, and stories from our most sacred text.
 Come on Shabbat morning to hear the dvar torah — and/or feel free to stay for the entire service.
 Either way, you will nourish your soul and stimulate your mind.

 Shabbatot, September 28, November 23, December 28, January 25, February 29, April 25, and June 27 / After Kiddush, from 12:30 to 1:15 pm (approximately)

 Join Cantor Gloth after Kiddush in singing some of your favorite melodies and Friday night and Shabbat morning prayers.
 You may also learn an occasional brand new melody!
 This is a chance to be part of an accessible, low-key group of people who just enjoy singing.